veganmosfet/Solar_Cybersecurity_Requirements/README.md

 7. Device individual initial passwords shall be implemented.
 8. Session tokens shall be used with limited lifetime.
 9. Session tokens shall be invalidated as soon as a user logs off.
+10. The APIs of the gateway server shall be well documented.

 ## Gateway & Inverter